 Welcome to the website of the Australian Embassy in the Republic of Korea

-From 1 April, all arrivals in South Korea will be required to self-quarantine for 14 days.
+All arrivals in South Korea are required to self-quarantine for 14 days.
 If you don’t have accommodation, you must stay in government run facilities at your expense.
+You may also be tested for COVID-19 upon arrival.

 Limited exemptions to self-quarantine requirements are available and must be issued prior to entry.
 Contact the nearest Embassy of South Korea to apply.
 Violation of notice to self-quarantine can result in sentences of up to one year, fines of 10,000,000KRW or deportation.